icopy-site/awesome/docs/awesome/awesome-r-learning-resources.md

 - [Data.Table and Dplyr Tour](https://atrebas.github.io/post/2019-03-03-datatable-dplyr/#reshape-data) - A detailed comparison of R packages data.table and dplyr.
 Author: Atrebas.
 - [data.table: A gentle introduction](https://atrebas.github.io/post/2020-06-17-datatable-introduction/) - A quick introduction to data.table.
 The main objective is to present the data.table syntax, showing how to perform basic, but essential, data wrangling tasks.
 Author: Atrebas.
 - [Fakir - Create Fake Data in R for Tutorials](https://thinkr-open.github.io/fakir/) - Author: Colin Fay.
+- [From base R to stringr](https://stringr.tidyverse.org/articles/from-base.html) - This vignette compares stringr functions to their base R equivalents to help users transitioning from using base R to stringr.
+Author: Sara Stoudt.
 - [R - discoRd server](https://discord.gg/88uG5UVyE2) - Dedicated discoRd server with the following topic-based channels: `R-Main` for more general discussions, `R-Share` for showing off your data visuals, `General R Help` for asking questions and sharing learning resources, and `Topical Help/Discussion` for issues dealing with statistics, dbi, tidymodels, shiny, natural-science, social-science, bayesians, gis, and finance.
 - [Subreddit - r/Rlanguage - R Programming Language](https://www.reddit.com/r/Rlanguage/new/) - A Reddit subreddit focused on implementing the R programming language for statistics and data science.
 - [Subreddit - r/programming - The R Project for Statistical Computing](https://www.reddit.com/r/rprogramming/) - A Reddit subreddit focused on using R for statistical computing.